 The Board has put in place a framework for corporate governance which it believes is appropriate for an investment company.
 Paragraph 9.8.6R of the UK Listing Rules obliges Boards to report upon their corporate governance arrangements against the UK Code issued by the Financial Reporting Council (the "FRC").
 The Company is a member of the Association of Investment Companies (the "AIC") and the Board has considered the principles and recommendations of the 2019 AIC's Code of Corporate Governance ("AIC Code").
-The Board considers that reporting against the principles and recommendations of the 2019 AIC's Code of Corporate Governance ("AIC Code").
 The Board considers that reporting against the principles and recommendations of the AIC Code provides better information to shareholders.
 The FRC has provided the AIC with an endorsement letter to cover the latest edition of the AIC Code.
 The endorsement confirms that by following the AIC Code, investment company boards should fully meet their obligations in relation to the UK Code and paragraph 9.8.6R of the UK Listing Rules.